Domestic responses to the Euromaidan: Police and security service response

 On the evening of 25 November, demonstrators, including several members of parliament, overtook a white van which they believed Security Service of Ukraine (SBU) officers were using to eavesdrop on protest leaders' cellphones.
 Once overtaken, hundreds of riot police descended on the scene, triggering violence clashes during a 30-minute standoff.
 Demonstrators seized the belongings of the van, which included several license plates, a passport, and electronic equipment used for spying, photos of which were posted online.
 Kyiv's Interior Ministry claimed they were recovering the van because they believed it contained an explosive device, whereas the SBU said the van was used to monitor for explosives, as well as scan for radio channels that could be used to set off a bomb in the crowd.
 The state intelligence agency asked the General Prosecutor's Office to open a criminal investigation and to punish the perpetrators, whereas opposition leaders countered by accusing authorities of illegal eavesdropping.

 In the early morning of 30 November, at 4 am 2,000 armed Berkut police forcefully broke up the ongoing rally on Maidan Nezalezhnosti, beating protesters with truncheons and employing tear gas at over 1,000 who remained overnight.
 Protesters, including women, children, and passersby, were targeted indiscriminately and numerous injuries and detainees were reported.
-The reports were corroborated by the Associated Press, Kyiv Post,Ukrayinska Pravda, and Ukraine's Channel 5.
+The reports were corroborated by the Associated Press, Kyiv Post,Ukrainska Pravda, and Ukraine's Channel 5.
 Reuters news agency said the injured included one of its cameramen and a photographer, who was left bleeding.
 A Danish journalist captured video of police beating and kicking defenseless men in the head; upon realizing they were being filmed, the Berkut troops attacked the journalist.
 "They beat me in the head and made several attempts at trying to grab my phone out of my hand," Andersen said.
 Riot police were seen intentionally carrying out blows directly to the heads of protesters, which was captured in a number of videos and photos.
 About a criminal origin of that fact was also mentioned on the Ukrainian political show Shuster Live (December 6, 2013) by the Major General of Justice in reserves Viktor Chumak whose specialization is in a disciplinary responsibility of uniform services personnel.

 Police spokeswoman Olha Bilyk justified the police raid by saying that protesters were interfering with preparations to decorate the square for the Christmas and New Year's holidays.
 Maidan 2.0, a civic organization, reported that the police units who broke up demonstrations were brought into Kyiv from Perevalne and Kizil-Tashi in Crimea because the authorities were afraid that the Kyiv units would not attack their own citizens.
 Oleh Tiahnybok, leader of Svoboda, also reported that some units were bused in from Luhansk, and Yuri Lutsenko stated the troops were from both Luhansk and Dnipropetrovsk.
 The police denied bussing in any special units from Crimea.